NicChongMy/myos-backend/README.md

 1. Solution implemented with Firestore (noSQL database).
 2. Integrated with Algolia, to enable Full-Text Search features.
 3. Solution implemented with Lodash, which provides utility functions for common programming tasks.

+# Api list

+1. `fetch-product-lists` - default api for product list, can be used as filter/sorting as well
+2. `add-to-cart` - api for customer to add to cart
+3. `create-order` - api for backend to create order